 Thus, "Symbolism is the use of symbols to signify ideas and qualities, by giving them symbolic meanings that are different from their literal sense.
 Symbolism can take different forms.
 Generally, it is an object representing another, to give an entirely different meaning that is much deeper and more significant," states Literally Devices.

-When Christians congregate and participate in the requested activity, it serves different purposes.
+When Christians congregate and participate in the activity, it serves different purposes.
 It doesn't represent literally eating Jesus' body and drinking his blood as we've seen from the above definitions.
 The purpose of continually participating in this activity is to:

-- Remind Christians not despair or give up their walk with God.
+- Remind Christians not despair or give up on their walk with God.
 Jesus acts as a perfect example what it means not to lose heart.
 He was arrested, tortured, and crucified.
 In all this, he never gave up.
-He knew his mission on earth, and he knew where his strength emanates from.
+He knew his mission on earth, and he knew where his strength emanated from.
 Thus, Christians shouldn't abandon their faith in God when they undergo various degrees of suffering, and persecution.

 - Remind them of God's love for the world.
 John 3:16 states, "For God so loved the world that He gave (sacrificed) His only Son that whatsoever believeth in him shall not perish but have eternal life.

 The theme of Christianity is the cross.
 If Jesus never sacrificed himself, we world would still be enslaved in sin - a human race devoid of any hope in the world, and afterlife.
 Moreover, the world would be eternally separated from God because as a Holy Being, God can't live in the midst of sin.

 The Real Meaning of Lord's Supper